baldurk/renderdoc/docs/window/texture_viewer.rst

 The main texture display takes up the largest portion of the window, and is simply a container for the textures to display.

-It is a tabbed control and although one tab is always present showing the currently followed texture bound to the pipeline, other locked tabs can be opened up showing a single resource.
+It is a tabbed control, and the first tab is always present showing a particular texture slot on the current pipeline state such as an input texture, or the color/depth outputs.
+Other locked tabs can be opened up showing a single resource.
 More details are available on the page :doc:`../how/how_view_texture`.

 The mouse wheel can be used to zoom in and out of the texture.
 When zoomed in, holding the left mouse button and dragging will pan the image from side to side.